Dr Liangni Sally Liu staff profile picture

 Research Interests

-My research interests during the last eight years have been largely in the areas of migrant transnationalism, especially Chinese/Asian transnational migration.
-In a broader sense, however, I have a passion for research and theory in the area of human movement mobility, migrants’ integration issues and sexuality and interaction with host country societies.
-I also have an ongoing interest in issues that relate to ethnic relations between migrant minorities and mainstream/or indigenous people and media influence on ethnic relations.
+My research interests during the last 13 years have been largely in the areas of migrant transnationalism, especially Chinese/Asian transnational migration and Asian wellbeing in the New Zealand context.
+In a broader sense, however, I have a passion for research and theory in the area of human movement mobility, migration policy, migrants’ integration issues, ethnic relations, and public health management.
+I also have an ongoing interest in issues that relate to cultural diversity and globalisation.

 Thematics